 In addition to the above characteristics, union affiliation cannot influence a hiring decision.
 To ensure compliance, you should avoid asking candidates any questions pertaining to these characteristics throughout the recruitment process.

 How to Hire Employees in Romania

 Romania requires employers to draft a written employment contract in the local language.
 These contracts are typically executed for an indefinite amount of time.
-However, fixed-term contracts are allowed for up to 12 months and can extend to 18 months.
-You will need to register each contract with the Employees’ General Register.
+However, fixed-term contracts are allowed for up to 36 months under certain circumstances.

 An employment contract should include specifics such as:

 Contracts must be signed prior to the employee’s start date and the employee must receive a copy.
 The employer also must keep a copy of each employment contract at their workplace or can face fines.

 You will also need to register the new employee in your company’s official “general register of employees.”
 Your business’ employee register is required to be in a specific format and submitted to the country’s labor authorities on a regular basis.

 Romania employment compliance starts with drafting the employment contract mentioned above.
 Once you officially hire employees in Romania, you’ll also need to follow guidelines such as the country’s standard working hours.
 Romanian workers typically work eight-hour days and 40-hour weeks.
 An employee can work a maximum of 48 hours per week, including any overtime; however, this maximum can be exceeded as long as work time does not exceed 48 hours per week over a four-month period.

 If an employee does accrue overtime, you should either compensate them at a rate of at least 75% above their base salary or give them additional time off within 60 days of the overtime work.